eleblanc-ai/SweetPea/README.md

 You will also need to update the value of `proxy` in `core-website/package-json` to reflect the new port and hostname. -->

-You can set [additional arguments](https://flask.palletsprojects.com/en/2.2.x/api/#flask.Flask.run) for your server by editing the `app.run` call in `Server.py`.
+You can set [additional arguments](https://flask.palletsprojects.com/en/2.2.x/api/#flask.Flask.run) for your Flask app by editing the `app.run` call in `Server.py`.

 ### Test website and server communication